KaneMayfield/Rescue-Lifeboat/LESSONS_LEARNED.md

 During the Fractal Visions integration we added verbose `console.log` statements throughout `scanFractalCollections()` to debug silent failures.
 They worked.
 We then had to audit and remove every single one.

 The rule going forward: **engine.js has zero console statements.** The engine is not a terminal app.
-Server.js does the logging — it has visibility into what the user is doing and logs at the right level of abstraction.
+Server.js does the logging... it has visibility into what the user is doing and logs at the right level of abstraction.
 Engine internals logging is noise that leaks partial contract addresses and internal state to whoever is watching the terminal.

 If you need to debug engine internals, add logs temporarily, fix the bug, remove the logs before committing.